JPSGrooves/SnowCone-MathFest/DEV_GUIDE.md

 npm run build:native
 npx cap copy ios
 ```

+🔁 Fresh iOS sync without guessing

+In your project root:

+# 1) Build fresh web bundle
+npm run build

+# 2) Push updated assets into ios/App/public
+npx cap copy ios
+# or
+npx cap sync ios

+Then in Xcode:

+Product → Clean Build Folder…

+Rebuild & run on device, not just simulator (haptics won’t feel on sim).

+If after that you still see the 📖 [Story] iOS test build – v2025-12-10-01 log, we’re definitely on the right bundle.

 # (optional) npx cap open ios   # if Xcode isn’t already open

 You can go back to main and: